The Best Language Learning Apps to Download Before Your Next Trip

 Download it: Rosetta Stone

-This subscription-based app offers lessons that take between 10 to 15 minutes each and focuses on matching up phrases as well as correct spelling.
+This subscription-based app offers lessons that take between 10 to 15 minutes each and focus on matching up phrases as well as correct spelling.
 Users are asked to repeat basic phrases and fill in the blanks to make sure they really grasp the vocabulary.
-Subscriptions start at $6.95 per month for 12 months with 14 languages available.
+Subscriptions start at $6.95 per month for 12 months with over a dozen languages available.

 Download it: Babbel

-You can study one language for free with limited access.
+You can study one language for free with limited access, or pay for a subscription to access more features.

 Download it: Busuu

 This free app offers users five minutes of learning every day.
 Why only five minutes?
 The app says that it helps people maintain a “laser focus” and is an easy habit to maintain (users who want longer lessons can upgrade to a premium package).
-The app offers 35 different languages and includes exercises like dragging words to a matching photo and connecting letters like a word search.
+The app offers over 35 different languages and includes exercises like dragging words to a matching photo and connecting letters like a word search.
+The basic app is free to use, but you'll want to upgrade to the premium version to unlock an ad-free, unlimited experience.

 Download it: Drops

-This app offers a whopping 50 languages (including variations on certain languages) and the Pimsleur method has been around for decades.
-The app asks learners to commit to 30 minutes a day but the lessons are done over audio making it easy to tune in during your commute or while at the gym.
-This app is a subscription model and costs $19.99 per month.
+This app offers a whopping 50 languages (including variations on certain languages), and the Pimsleur method has been around for decades.
+The app asks learners to commit to 30 minutes a day but the lessons are done over audio, making it easy to tune in during your commute or while at the gym.
+This app offers monthly subscriptions or packs of courses to purchase.

 Download it: Pimsleur